 The Day USN Ensign Hickman Saved Hawthorn Elementary School

-Ensign Albert Hickman, having only three years since his own High School graduation, did not survive the crash, but through his selfless bravery, hundreds of children were able to return to their homes and families at the end of their school day.
-Ensign Hickman was posthumously awarded the Navy and Marine Corps Medal given for non-combat Valor.
+Ensign Albert Hickman, having only three years since High School graduation, did not survive the crash, but through his selfless bravery, hundreds of children could return to their homes and families at the end of their school day.
+Ensign Hickman was posthumously awarded the Navy and Marine Corps Medal for non-combat Valor.

 If you ever find yourself driving through San Diego, you will find a small school and playground appropriately named Hickman Elementary School, but perhaps the greatest legacy to Ensign Albert Joe Hickman, is the over 700 kids that were able to grow old thanks to the young Ensign's split second decision on that fateful day in 1959.